thanthese/Tortoise-Typing/readme.md

 # Development

-There are some known cross-platform issues.
-If you have a fix, send me a pull request!
+If you'd like to get involved in the project, there are some open bugs and enhancments.
+Send me a pull request!

 # Licensing